 Its a Multi-Step Process

 When undertaking a new playground project, consider the following four, interconnected steps: Funding and Project Criteria, Playground Design and Equipment Selection, Playground Construction, and Playground Maintenance.
-They are all vital to the safety, durability and proper use of a playground.
+They are all vital to the safety, durability, and proper use of a playground.
 To ensure the success of your project, choose one or more professionals in each area to assist you in making sound decisions.

 Whether you are purchasing the installation of one playground or several, today’s playgrounds require more planning than we have ever seen.
 There are endless places one can go to look for information about providing the most fun for the children while still fulfilling federal and state requirements for playgrounds.
-A consultant can help you develop criteria within your budget and assist you with developing a risk management plan that incorporates standards and guidelines for playgrounds, specifically standards and guidelines from the CPSC and the ASTM and most recently, the ADA.
+A consultant can help you develop criteria within your budget and assist you with developing a risk management plan that incorporates standards and guidelines for playgrounds, specifically standards and guidelines from the CPSC and the ASTM, and the ADA.
 In October 2000, the ADA Access Board issued its final ruling on Americans with Disabilities and Public Play Areas.

 Today's playgrounds are designed and manufactured with the safety of kids in mind.
 However, making sure they are installed to be safe and maintained to stay safe is the responsibility of you, the playground owner.